kubeflow/manifests/docs/KustomizeBestPractices.md

 ## 1. Identify the resources that encompass a kustomize target

-  In most cases these resources are being move from ksonnet, and per ksonnet component, often include resources like:
+  In most cases these resources are being moved from ksonnet, and per ksonnet component, often include resources like:
   - CustomResourceDefinition
   - ClusterRole, ClusterRoleBinding or Role, RoleBinding
   - ConfigMap